aprilspeight/workshops/_docs/Grambling/5-add-character-girl.md

 - Idle
 - Walking
-- Walking Backwards
+- Backwards
 - Dance

 Once an animated character is loaded, the animations are mapped to keyboard inputs so that you can control the character using your **WASD** and **B** keys.

-Use the code snippets below to add the animated character to the landmark scene.
+Use the code snippets below to add the **Elizabeth** animated character to the landmark scene.

 ## Keyboard Events